 Stage 1

-Mild narrowing in the aortic valve or subaortic area.
-This stage may not cause any symptoms and can often be managed with medications.
+Mild narrowing in their aortic valve or subaortic area.
+This stage might not cause any symptoms and can often be managed with medications.

 Stage 2

-Moderate narrowing in the aortic valve or subaortic area.
-Symptoms may begin to appear at this stage, and treatment may include medications and/or surgery.
+Moderate narrowing in their aortic valve or subaortic area.
+Symptoms can begin to appear at this stage, and treatment could include medications and/or surgery.

 Stage 3

-Severe narrowing in the aortic valve or subaortic area.
+Severe narrowing in their aortic valve or subaortic area.
 Symptoms are usually more severe at this stage, and treatments include medications and/or surgery.

-The treatment for AS/SAS will depend on the stage of the condition.
-Treatment may include medications to reduce the pressure in the left ventricle, or surgery to widen the aortic valve or subaortic area.
-In some cases, a combination of both treatments may be needed.
+Treatment AS/SAS will depend on the stage of their condition.
+Treatment can include medications to reduce the pressure in their left ventricle, or surgery to widen the aortic valve or subaortic area.
+In some cases, a combination of both treatments could be needed.

 It’s important to note that even with proper treatment and care, AS/SAS can still be fatal.
-It’s important to have your pet examined by a veterinarian if you suspect they may have this condition.
+It’s important to have your pet examined by a veterinarian if you think that they could have this condition.

 Preventing Canine Aortic/Subaortic Stenosis (AS/SAS)

 Unfortunately, there is no way to prevent AS/SAS.
-Early diagnosis and treatment can help reduce the risk of complications and improve the prognosis for your pet.
+Early diagnosis and treatment can help reduce the risk of complications and improve the chances for your pet.